-Share certificates were not issued or were not properly issued will need to be issued in accordance with the By-laws of the new By-laws.
-If contradictory documentation exists as to a shareholder’s holdings, a release and statutory delectation regarding the incorrect holdings should be completed.
+Share certificates that were not issued or were not properly issued will need to be issued in accordance with the By-laws.
+If contradictory documentation exists as to a shareholder’s holdings, a release and statutory declaration regarding the incorrect holdings should be completed.

-Although assistance may be needed with a rectifying resolution, with the information contained in this articles, a Corporation’s directors should be able to start fixing their corporate minute book.
+Although assistance may be needed with a rectifying resolution, with the information contained in this article, a Corporation’s directors should be able to start fixing their corporate minute books.
 Pawlina Law is ready to help answer any questions you have may.
 Please do not hesitate to contact us.